 1.4 MROM (Mask ROM)

 It is a type of read-only memory that is masked during production.
 This type of ROM refers to a part of an integrated circuit consisting of a thin electronic circuit to process data covered with opaque plates called photomasks.
 It does not allow users to change the stored data in it.
-Mask ROM are quite often used for storing finalized code of the project.
+Mask ROM is quite often used for storing the finalized code of the project.

 2. Random Access Memory (RAM)